netbox-community/go-netbox/docs/IKEPolicy.md

 ### NewIKEPolicy

-`func NewIKEPolicy(id int32, url string, display string, name string, version IKEPolicyVersion, mode IKEPolicyMode, created NullableTime, lastUpdated NullableTime, ) *IKEPolicy`
+`func NewIKEPolicy(id int32, url string, display string, name string, version IKEPolicyVersion, created NullableTime, lastUpdated NullableTime, ) *IKEPolicy`

 NewIKEPolicy instantiates a new IKEPolicy object
 This constructor will assign default values to properties that have it defined,